0x550xaa/challenges/README.md

 # challenges
-:zap:A repository containing every single challege I have ever completed since the creation of this profile
+:zap:A repository containing every single challege I have ever completed since the creation of this profile.
+---
+🔓Consistence is key